 The best way to describe AbiWord is uncluttered.
-This is ideal if you are looking for distraction-free writing.
+It is ideal if you are looking to write distraction-free.

-Abiword is definitely not fancy, but it’s free and it works.
+Abiword is not fancy, but it works.
 It’s ideal for writing blog posts or article content.

-However, due to its print limitations that require an external program to see a print preview, it might not be the best alternative to write your book.
+However, due to its print limitations that require an external program to see a print preview, it might not be the best alternative for writing your book.

-If you have used Word, then you can work with WPS Office immediately.
+If you have used Microsoft Word or Google Docs, then you can work with WPS Office immediately.

-Similar to other alternative word processors it has all the standard features you would expect and works with most file types.
+Like other alternative word processors, it has all the standard features you would expect, and it works with most file types.

-WPS also has a cloud storage service with 1G free space for PC and iOS.
+WPS also has a cloud storage service with 1G for PC and iOS.

-Free Office gets a mention because it can export epub.
-This is a very handy tool for self-publishers.
+Free Office gets a mention because it can export .epub.
+It is a convenient tool for self-publishers.